gram-data/gram-js/packages/gram-graph/README.md

 # Gram Graph

-A path-based graph data structure.
+A data structure for data graphs.